 A mind map is a graphical representation of the logical connections that bind distinct pieces of information.
 It actively engages reflection and memory through the heavy use of images, colors, and keywords – making your ideas come alive.
 It can help you document anything from the seeds of inspiration and to-do lists to a “Eureka!” moment.

-Mind maps are a quick and easy way to record information which can be further developed or reviewed at a later time.
+Mind maps are a quick and easy way to record information that can be further developed or reviewed at a later time.

 Building on this unique feature of capturing ideas, a mind map helps you to pour out your thoughts and get into a creative flow in a matter of minutes.
 While most mind mapping software is built to facilitate notetaking at the speed of your thoughts, MindMapper software also offers brainstorming templates – such as radiant association, attribute listing, and fishbones to help guide you in your brainstorming sessions.